7 Steps to Recognize and Combat Cybercrime

 These types of hacking techniques make it difficult for companies to recognize and combat cybercrime.
 They’re difficult to detect because everything appears to be working normally.
 Most attackers use the “live off the land” technique, meaning they will not introduce anything new onto the network.
 Instead, they use tools they find that already exist on the network.

-So how can we recognize and combat cybercrime, and improve enterprise cyber hygiene?
+So how do we recognize and combat cybercrime, and improve enterprise cyber hygiene?

 Here are some tips and best practices that will help you and your company recognize cybercrime and combat the threats.